chibisnorlax/acnhfaq/faq/hhp/hhp.md

 To unlock the DLC, you must

 - Upgrade your tent to a house.
-- Complete the customization workshop with Tom Nook.
+- Complete the DIY workshop with Tom Nook.
 - Upgrade Resident Services to a building.

 Tom Nook will then phone in to introduce you to Lottie to start the beginning sequences of the DLC.
 You may need to wait for a new day to roll over to get this cutscene.